State Standards for bacteria

 - Rinse water and towel

-Wash hands with rinse water and dry with towel before starting sample run.
-If you sample in an area that may have high fecal levels, rinse hands before handling the next sample bottle.
+Wash hands before starting run - if you sample in an area that may have high fecal levels rinse hands before handling the next sample bottle